Gospel: Mark 9:38-43, 45, 47-48

 Popular Translation

-38 John said Jesus, "Teacher, we saw someone using your name to throw devils out of people.
+38 John said to Jesus, "Teacher, we saw someone using your name to throw devils out of people.
 Since he wasn't one of us, we tried to stop him!"
 39 "Don't stop him!"
 Jesus replied.
 "There is no one who will use my name to do powerful things one minute and speak evil about me the next.
 40 Whoever does not make himself my enemy is my friend.
 41 Whoever gives you a drink of water from a cup because you follow the Christ will be paid back.
 I guarantee it!

-42 But, the person who scandalizes even the smallest that trust me would be better off if he had a large stone placed around his neck and thrown into the sea before he caused the scandal.
-43 If your hand causes you scandal, cut if off!
+42 But, the person who scandalizes even the smallest who trusts me would be better off if he had a large stone placed around his neck and thrown into the sea before he caused the scandal.
+43 If your hand causes you scandal, cut it off!
 You'd be better off if you entered eternal life without a hand than have two hands and suffer in hell, where the fire never ends.
 45 If your foot scandalizes you, cut it off!
 You'd be better off if you entered eternal life with one foot than have two feet and be thrown into hell.
-47 If you eye causes you scandal, cut it out!
+47 If your eye causes you scandal, cut it out!
 You'd be better off if you entered God's Kingdom without an eye than have both eyes and be thrown into hell.
 48 There 'the worm does not die and the fire does not go out!'"

 What is worse to be scandalized or to cause scandal?
 Self interest scandalizes.
 But, so can following God's will.
 The answer to the dilemma turns on intention and discernment.